No. 6 Squadron RAF: Post-Cold War

 The squadron continued at RAF Coltishall in its non-nuclear role until Coltishall closed on 1 April 2006, and the squadron moved to RAF Coningsby.
 The squadron's aircraft were deployed to the Gulf as part of Operation Granby (Gulf War), for which it received battle honours, and later as part of the Northern No-Fly-Zone.
-The squadron deployed to Italy for operations over Bosnia from 1993.
+The squadron deployed to Gioia del Colle Air Base in Italy for operations over Bosnia as part of Operation Deny Flight from April 1993.

 The squadron was the last to fly the SEPECAT Jaguar, and was disbanded on 31 May 2007.
 The Jaguar's intended replacement in RAF service was the Eurofighter Typhoon.
 The RAF announced that No. 6 Squadron was to be the fourth operational front-line squadron equipped with the Typhoon and the first with Tranche 2 aircraft, initially scheduled to reform in 2008 at RAF Leuchars in Fife.
-However, this was delayed until 2010, with the squadron reforming at RAF Leuchars on 6 September 2010, when a closed standing-up ceremony was performed to mark the squadron's reforming, including the arrival of the new Typhoon aircraft in 6 Squadron colours from RAF Coningsby.
-It has taken over the role of Quick Reaction Alert for the north of the United Kingdom from No. 111 Squadron RAF, the RAF's last Panavia Tornado F.3 squadron, in March 2011.
-In November 2011 four Typhoons from No. 6 Squadron flew to RMAF Butterworth to participate in aerial wargames for the 40th anniversary of the Five Power Defence Arrangements.
+However, this was delayed until 2010, with the squadron reforming at RAF Leuchars on 6 September 2010, when a closed standing-up ceremony was performed to mark the squadron's reforming, including the arrival of the new Typhoon aircraft in 6 Squadron colours from RAF Coningsby.The squadron has taken over the role of Quick Reaction Alert for the north of the United Kingdom from No. 111 Squadron RAF, the RAF's last Panavia Tornado F.3 squadron, in March 2011.
+In November 2011 four Typhoons from No. 6 Squadron flew to RMAF Butterworth to participate in aerial war games for the 40th anniversary of the Five Power Defence Arrangements.
 In August 2013, several Typhoons from No. 6 were exercising with HMS Dragon and US fighters in the Gulf.
 In June 2014, the squadron began to move to its new home in RAF Lossiemouth.

 The squadron participated in the 2018 missile strikes against Syria during the Syrian Civil War.

 In March 2020, the squadron was awarded the right to emblazon a battle honour on its squadron standard, recognising its role in Bosnia during 1995.

+The squadron attended Exercise Spears of Victory 23 during February 2023 at King Abdulaziz Air Base.